Personal Finance

 What is Adjusted Gross Income?

-Don’t let it confuse you; Taxable income and adjusted gross income mean the same thing.
+Don’t let terminology confuse you—taxable income and adjusted gross income refer to the same concept.

-When you’re ready to start your tax preparation, follow these steps below:
+When you’re ready to begin tax preparation, follow these essential steps:

 How To Do Your Own Taxes-Filling Tax Papers